kubeflow/manifests/proposals/20200913-rootlessKubeflow.md

 ### Does this fix/solve any outstanding issues?
-We are not following best practices and this is forbidden in most enterprise environments.
+This proposal enables Kubeflow to implement parts of Kubernetes best practices and improve the usage in enterprise and regulated environments.
 The progress is tracked in https://github.com/kubeflow/manifests/issues/2528